ekit-studio/.github/profile/README.md

-📘 Ekit — V0 Beta
+# Ekit – V0 Beta

 A modern template-driven dynamic content engine with SSR, data sources, live preview, multilingual AI, and a powerful studio built with Angular + Monaco Editor.

-Ekit allows developers to create dynamic pages and components using a custom Handlebars-like templating engine, connected to MongoDB datasources, rendered via server-side SSR, and edited in a modern UI with live preview, AI-assisted multilingual data, and snippet generation.

-⚠️ This is the V0 Beta, fully functional and ready for early adopters.
-The goal is to collect feedback before the official V1.

-🚀 Core Features (V0 Beta)
-🔧 Custom Handlebars Engine

-Helpers: each, single, and extended internal helpers

-Native access to datasources, assets, and frontmatter

-Support for layouts, partials, components

-Dynamic SSR rendering

-Clean errors and debug logs

-🗂️ Datasources (MongoDB)

-Table-based model

-Supports multilingual fields

-Field types: text, number, boolean, select, rich text (WYSIWYG)

-single and list modes

-Automatic validation

-Live updates reflected instantly in SSR preview

-Auto-generated REST API for each datasource (CRUD)

-🌐 Studio (Angular + Monaco Editor)

-File explorer sidebar

-Multi-tab editor

-Powerful Monaco Editor integration

-Dark UI inspired by Notion / Linear

-Live SSR preview with instant update

-Data editor (multilingual, WYSIWYG, select types, etc.)

-Integrated assets browser

-🤖 AI-Powered Multilingual Support

-Ekit includes a built-in AI workflow to automatically generate translations for multilingual fields.

-Detects source language

-Auto-fills missing languages

-Ensures content consistency

-Manual override supported

-Powered by OpenAI GPT models

-This feature is fully operational in the V0 Beta.

-✨ Intellisense (Beta)

-Built on top of Monaco Editor, Ekit provides smart autocompletion:

-Already available:

-Datasources suggestions

-Field suggestions

-Snippets for helpers (each, single, etc.)

-Partials / components suggestions

-Assets autocompletion

-Frontmatter hints

-To be finalized:

-Context-aware suggestions (this, nested scopes)

-Helper signatures

-Improved accuracy + reduced noise

-This is the main Beta-area of the release.

-📤 Export Tools
-✔️ Export to Excel (XLSX)

-Datasources can be exported instantly:

-full table export

-multilingual support

-compatible with Excel / Sheets / BI tools

-✔️ YAML + Snippet Generator

-An integrated tool that generates:

-frontmatter YAML blocks

-template code snippets (loops, singles, partials, fields…)

-ready-to-paste code for the editor

-Huge time-saver for new users.

-🔐 Authentication

-Fully implemented:

-Email / Password

-Google OAuth

-GitHub OAuth

-Token/session security

-User management in MongoDB

-Production-ready.

-⚙️ Architecture & Tech Stack

-Frontend: Angular, Monaco Editor, Material

-Backend: Node.js, Express

-Realtime: Socket.IO + Redis adapter

-Database: MongoDB

-Rendering: Custom Handlebars engine + SSR

-Deployment: PM2 cluster, Nginx

-AI: OpenAI GPT for translations

-🎯 What’s Included in the V0 Beta

-The V0 Beta is fully functional and includes:

-Complete editor UI

-Templating engine

-SSR live preview

-Datasources + REST API

-Auth system

-AI multilingual translation

-XLSX export

-Snippet/YAML generator

-Intellisense (beta version)

-Error handling & logs

-Example project + onboarding

-This version is meant for early adopters & testers.

-🧭 Roadmap
-🟩 NOW (During V0 Beta)

-Finalize Intellisense context-awareness

-Improve UX in the Studio

-Add more template examples

-Polish WYSIWYG editor

-Fix minor visual/UI rough edges

-Improve documentation

-🟨 NEXT (V1 Candidate)

-Advanced version history

-Undo/Redo global system

-Public shareable preview links

-Plugin system (helpers, datasources, render logic)

-Workspace multi-project

-Asset upload improvements

-Deployment & publishing helpers

-🟧 LATER (Post V1)

-Marketplace (templates, components, datasources)

-Collaborative editing (real-time multiplayer)

-AI-assisted template generation

-Built-in hosting + CDN

-ElasticSearch integration for content indexing

-Analytics and performance dashboards

-Since this is a V0 Beta, your feedback is extremely valuable.

-Please open issues for:

-bugs

-missing features

-UX suggestions

-improvement ideas

-Or contact directly through GitHub Discussions.

-💙 Credits

-Built by Fabrice Grenouillet — 25 years of experience in development, Node.js specialist, creator of Ekit.
+> **Status**: V0 Beta – Private (non open source)

+Ekit allows developers to create dynamic pages and components using a custom Handlebars-like templating engine, connected to MongoDB datasources, rendered via SSR, and edited in a modern UI with live preview, AI-assisted multilingual data, and snippet generation.

+---

+## Overview

+Ekit is a studio and runtime engine designed to:

+- Define content structures as **datasources** in MongoDB
+- Create **templates** based on a custom Handlebars-style syntax
+- Render content via **server-side rendering (SSR)**
+- Edit content and templates in a **web studio** with live preview
+- Leverage **AI** for multilingual content and developer productivity

+This V0 Beta is fully functional and aimed at early adopters and testers.

+---

+## Core Features (V0 Beta)

+### Custom Handlebars Engine

+- Custom helpers: `each`, `single`, and internal utility helpers
+- Native access to datasources, assets, and frontmatter
+- Support for layouts, partials, and components
+- Dynamic SSR rendering
+- Error logging and debug information

+### Datasources (MongoDB)

+- Table-based model backed by MongoDB
+- Multilingual fields support
+- Field types: text, number, boolean, select, rich text (WYSIWYG)
+- `single` and `list` modes
+- Automatic validation
+- Live updates reflected instantly in SSR preview
+- Auto-generated REST API (CRUD) for each datasource

+### Studio (Angular + Monaco Editor)

+- File explorer sidebar with project structure
+- Multi-tab editor for templates and config files
+- Monaco Editor integration (syntax highlighting, editing comfort)
+- Dark UI inspired by Notion / Linear
+- Live SSR preview with instant update
+- Data editor (multilingual fields, WYSIWYG, selects, etc.)
+- Integrated assets browsing and usage

+### AI-Powered Multilingual Support

+Ekit includes built-in AI workflows to handle multilingual content:

+- Automatic translation for fields marked as multilingual
+- Detection of the source language
+- Generation of translations for configured target languages
+- Consistent content across languages
+- Manual override possible at any time

+Powered by OpenAI GPT models (or compatible AI backends).

+### Intellisense (Beta)

+Smart autocompletion inside Monaco Editor:

+**Already available:**

+- Suggestions for datasources
+- Suggestions for fields
+- Suggestions for helper snippets (`each`, `single`, etc.)
+- Suggestions for partials and components
+- Suggestions for assets
+- Hints for frontmatter YAML

+**To be finalized:**

+- Context-aware suggestions (`this`, nested loops, scopes)
+- Helper signatures and better types
+- Improved accuracy and reduced noise

+This is the main “beta” part of the V0.

+### Export Tools

+- **Export to Excel (.xlsx)**
+  - Export full datasources
+  - Multilingual fields included
+  - Directly usable in Excel, Google Sheets, BI tools

+- **YAML + Snippet Generator**
+  - Generates frontmatter YAML blocks
+  - Generates ready-to-paste template snippets (loops, singles, partials, fields)
+  - Helps users integrate datasources quickly in templates

+### Authentication

+Fully implemented authentication layer:

+- Email / password
+- Google OAuth
+- GitHub OAuth
+- Token / session handling
+- User storage in MongoDB

+---

+## Architecture & Tech Stack

+- **Frontend**: Angular, Monaco Editor, Material
+- **Backend**: Node.js, Express
+- **Realtime**: Socket.IO + Redis adapter
+- **Database**: MongoDB
+- **Rendering**: Custom Handlebars engine + SSR
+- **Deployment**: PM2 cluster, Nginx
+- **AI**: OpenAI GPT for automatic translations and language support

+---

+## What’s Included in the V0 Beta

+The V0 Beta includes:

+- Full studio UI (editor, preview, datas management)
+- Custom templating engine
+- Live SSR preview
+- Datasources + auto-generated REST API
+- Authentication (email, Google, GitHub)
+- AI-powered multilingual translations
+- Excel (.xlsx) export
+- YAML & snippet generator
+- Intellisense (beta)
+- Error handling and logging
+- Example project and onboarding flow

+The goal of this Beta is to validate the core UX, stability, and developer experience.

+---

+## Roadmap

+### Now (during V0 Beta)

+- Finalize Intellisense context-awareness
+- Improve Studio UX (ergonomics, clarity, messages)
+- Add more template and datasource examples
+- Polish WYSIWYG editor integration
+- Improve documentation and onboarding

+### Next (V1 Candidate)

+- Advanced version history for templates and datasources
+- Global undo/redo system
+- Public shareable preview URLs
+- Plugin system (custom helpers, custom datasources, custom logic)
+- Multi-project workspaces
+- Improved asset management and upload flows
+- Deployment and publishing helpers

+### Later (Post V1)

+- Marketplace for templates, components, and datasources
+- Real-time collaborative editing (multi-user)
+- AI-assisted template generation and refactoring
+- Built-in hosting and CDN for generated content
+- ElasticSearch integration for content indexing and search
+- Analytics and performance dashboards

+---

+## Access / Beta Program

+Ekit is currently in **private V0 Beta**.
+The source code is **not open source**.

+If you are interested in:

+- testing the studio,
+- integrating it in your stack,
+- or discussing use cases,

+please reach out to the maintainer.

+---

+## Feedback

+Since this is a V0 Beta, feedback is extremely valuable.

+You can report:

+- bugs
+- UX issues
+- feature requests
+- integration questions

+via issues, discussions, or direct contact (depending on how this repository is shared).

+---

+## Credits

+Ekit is created and maintained by **Fabrice “Fa” Grenouillet**,
+a developer with 20+ years of experience in application development, Node.js, Angular, and data-driven tools.